OVERVIEWOur Philosophy & Our Practice

 Each individual pupil will:

-- As a full-time pupil, attend school each day with school hours of 9.15am to 2.15pm, Monday to Thursday, and 10am to 3pm on Friday.
+- As a full-time pupil, attend school each day with school hours of 9.15am to 2.15pm, Monday, Tuesday, Thursday and Friday and 10am to 3pm on Wednesdays.

 - Be provided with their personal timetable – tailored to their needs and interests.